jinzhuer/Light-R1/README.md

 While certain contamination may be [inevitable during pre-training](https://x.com/DimitrisPapail/status/1888325914603516214), it is unacceptable for post-training to compare on benchmarks.
 MATH-500 is somewhat compromised with tens of questions that are identical or only numbers changed.
 AIME 24 and 25 stay intact but we have to pay special attention when we incorporate AIME data up to 2023.

-Light-R1-32B did thorough decontamination with exact or N-gram matching.
+Light-R1 did thorough decontamination with exact matching (excluding digits) and N-gram (N=32) matching.

 ## License & Acknowledgements